garrandall/popular-music-data/tracks/so-long--well-well-well--phajja.md

 Saying you'd be home at two
 Whilst she's out there with you

-(Hook)
 Well, well, well
 Well, well, well, boy
-(Oh, no-no
+(Oh, no-no, no-no)
-No-no)

-(Chorus)
 I never thought my eyes would ever be dry
-I never thought the sun would touch the sky
+I never thought thought I'd see the sun
+The sun would touch the sky
-But
-You being gone only showed me that I'm strong
+But you being gone only showed me that I'm strong
 It hurt me
-But
+But hey
-Hey
 So long

-(Bridge)
 I know one day
-(I know one day)
-You'd come back begging
+You'd come back begging, baby
-Baby
-(You'd come back begging baby)
-Remember I said
+Remember I said so long?
-(Remember I said
-'So long'?)
-'So long'?

-(Hook)
 You did me wrong
-(you did me wrong, baby)
+You did me wrong, baby
 And you will never hurt me again
 'Cause I

-(Chorus)
 I never thought my eyes would ever be dry
-(I never thought they would be dry)
-I never thought (thought I''d see the sun)
+I never thought thought I'd see the sun
 The sun would touch the sky
-But
-You being gone only showed me that I'm strong
+But you being gone only showed me that I'm strong
-(Hey)
 It hurt me
-But
+But hey
-Hey
 So long

-(Chorus)
 I never thought my eyes would ever be dry
-(Mhhm.
-Ain't never)
-I never (ooh) thought the sun would touch the sky
+I never thought the sun would touch the sky
-But
-You being gone only showed me that I'm strong
+But you being gone only showed me that I'm strong
 It hurt me
-But
+But hey
-Hey
 So long

-(Chorus)
 I never thought my eyes would ever be dry
 (Never be dry, no)
-I never thought (never be dry) the sun would touch the sky
+I never thought the sun would touch the sky